stroncium/hx-async/README.md

 ## ToDo
+  + parallel(...) should support direct assigns, just as async(...)
   + //TODO in code
   + testing, testing, testing (unit?)
   + code samples should be added to this file

 ## Further improvements
+  + check source code mapping, it may be broken in some cases
   + better coder mistake detection
   + more parallel execution options
   + enriching errors with stacktrace-like information